KarinaZubko/Portfolio/README.md

 <p>
 This shipment tracking data will instantly answer the next questions:

-1 - What was the customer rating?
+<br> 1 - What was the customer rating?
 Was the product delivered on time?
-2 - Does it respond to the customer's request?
+<br> 2 - Does it respond to the customer's request?
-3 - If the importance of the product is high, does it have the highest rating, was it delivered on time?
+<br> 3 - If the importance of the product is high, does it have the highest rating, was it delivered on time?
  </p>